hathibelagal-dev/instantpolyglot/docs/eng/Hungarian.md

 | Delative | -ról/-ről | From (off of) | Leveszem a könyvet az asztalról.
 (I take the book from the table.) |
 | Terminative | -ig | Until, as far as | Budapestig utazom.
 (I'm traveling to Budapest.) |

-Example declension of "ház" (house):
+Example declension of “ház” (house):

 | Case | Singular | Plural |
 |------|----------|--------|